See the collections of notable people and organizations

-Preservationist, community activist, and expert on southern California architecture.
-Clippings, artifacts, memorabilia and photographs, mostly related to preservation of Altadena landmarks and the many architectural gems she helped save.
+Preservationist, community activist, and expert on Southern California architecture.
+Clippings, artifacts, memorabilia, and photographs, mostly related to the preservation of Altadena landmarks and the many architectural gems she helped save.

-Family album plus letters written to her fiancé during visits to Pasadena in the 1890’s.
-After her husband died, she lived in Altadena until her death in 1998.
+Family album plus letters written to her fiancé during visits to Pasadena in the 1890s.
+After her husband died, she lived in Altadena until she died in 1998.

 An incomplete collection of Tournament of Roses parade memorabilia, 1913 – 1985.

-California newspaper publisher F. W. Kellogg married Florence Scripps on May 8, 1890, and was a member of the prominent philanthropic family who founded the Scripps Research Institute, Scripps Institution of Oceanography and Scripps College.
-More than 200 pieces of family correspondence written between 1889 and 1908.
+California newspaper publisher F. W. Kellogg married Florence Scripps on May 8, 1890, and was a member of the prominent philanthropic family who founded the Scripps Research Institute, Scripps Institution of Oceanography, and Scripps College.
+More than 200 pieces of family correspondence were written between 1889 and 1908.

 Two family albums depicting scenes from across the United States, including Southern California, taken in 1898–99.
 Donated by Robert K. Blinn and his wife Dorothy.